 The aforementioned rack-aware MSR codes are limited to single-node failure recovery.
 However, in rack-aware distributed storage systems, multiple node failures occur more frequently than single node failures.
-For repairing multi-node failures, Zhang and Zhou \cite{Zhou2022} considered a relaxed repair model for failed nodes in the same rack.
+For repairing multiple node failures, Zhang and Zhou \cite{Zhou2022} considered a relaxed repair model for failed nodes in the same rack.
 They enhanced erasure tolerance at the expense of storage efficiency and their proposed minimum storage codes sacrifice the MDS property.
-Wang et.al in \cite{WZLT} construct a class of rack-aware MSR codes with sub-packetization $l=\bar{s}^{\bar{n}}$ for multiple failures in the same rack.
-In particular, the codes achieve optimal access for repairing $h$ failed nodes when $h=u-v$.
+Wang et al. \cite{WZLT} constructed a class of rack-aware MSR codes with sub-packetization $l=\bar{s}^{\bar{n}}$ for multiple failures within the same rack, achieving the optimal access when $h=u-v$.
+Subsequently, in \cite{Wang2025}, they presented another class of rack-aware MSR codes that also feature optimal access and the same sub-packetization $l=\bar{s}^{\bar{n}}$, but designed for the scenario of multiple sequential failures within a rack.
 As far as we know, there are few studies on optimal access rack-aware MSR codes for repairing multiple failed nodes.
 The main existing rack-aware MSR code are listed in Table \ref{tab-Schemes}.